 The Funds are constituted within a managed investment scheme called the "Schroder Investment Funds", registered scheme number SCH13639.
-The Scheme is governed by the Trust Deed dated 18 January 2022, a Scheme Establishment Deed dated 21 August 2023, and a Fund Establishment Deed (for each Fund) both dated 21 August 2023 (together the "Governing Documents" for the Scheme).
+The Scheme is governed by the Trust Deed dated 18 January 2022, a Deed of Retirement and Appointment dated 13 March 2025, a Scheme Establishment Deed dated 21 August 2023, and a Fund Establishment Deed (for each Fund) both dated 21 August 2023 (together the "Governing Documents" for the Scheme).
 The Funds are invested in accordance with the SIPO for the Scheme.
 You can get an electronic copy of the Governing Documents and SIPO from the scheme register on the Disclose website www.companiesoffice.govt.nz/disclose.